-- You want to visit and explore a given region more in depth.
+- You want to visit and explore a given region more in-depth.
 The point-to-point tour is a great way to span a lot of distance, but some of our clients want to really immerse themselves in one area, wandering and getting a deeper impression of a new place and culture.
-Tours based out of one hotel are an ideal choice if this is a main factor in your vacation.
+Tours based out of one hotel are an ideal choice if this is a main factor.

 Most of our single-hotel-based tours are built around small, locally-owned hotels and guesthouses.
-The tour operators are often the hotel proprietors themselves.
-For the duration of your tour, you are not simply a guest checking in for one night; you become part of the community around the hotel.
+Sometimes the tour operators are the hotel proprietors themselves.
+For the duration of your tour, you are not simply a guest checking in for one night - you become part of the community around the hotel.
 All of these tours include detailed routes and maps, and many of the itineraries or daily rides may be shortened or lengthened to suit your riding preferences.

-Here are some hotel-based tours to consider if you think hub-and-spoke tours are best for you:
+Here are some tours to consider if you think hub-and-spoke tours are best for you:

 Bicycle Paths of the Dolomites (based in one hotel)

 From your hotel in Hochpustertal/Alta Val Pusteria, you leave every day for your bicycle tour.
-The program gives you space for an individual organization of the stages and guarantees fun for all cyclists, equal if athletic ambitious or “pleasure-seeking.”
+The program gives you space for an individual organization of the stages and guarantees fun for all cyclists, whether athletically ambitious or 'pleasure-seeking'.
 The bicycle tour leads you into side valleys of Hochpustertal to Sexten and Gsies and on the old Dolomites railway track to Cortina d’Ampezzo.

 Ascona and Lake Maggiore (based in one hotel)

 This hotel-based tour features the crystal clear waters of Lago Maggiore.
-Much different than most of Switzerland, this area feels quite tropical.
+Different to most of Switzerland, this area feels quite tropical.
 This self-guided tour features some of the longest Swiss Valleys and the medieval city of Bellinzona.
 Close to the Lago Maggiore, the landscape is charming and tame; but the Maggia Valley Ticino is wild and defiant.
 This area is sure to put a spell on you!
 Tour is based in one hotel with daily loop rides.

 Let us help you book your tour today!
 E-mail us for more information.